-Although there are no Balloon festivals in this area, it would be a really lovely treat or gift and can also be booked all year round - Peak District Balloon Flights.
+Although there are no balloon festivals in this area, it would be a really lovely treat or gift, it can be booked all year round from Peak District Balloon Flights.

 The ancient city of York already provides tourists with an array of attractions, history and culture, however, this is the first year York is hosting their own International Balloon Fiesta.

 With a weekend of balloon viewing and a special nighttime spectacle ‘Nightglow’, this is an event you wouldn’t want to miss…and it’s free to see - York Balloon Festival.

 There you have some of the top places all over the world to watch Hot Air Balloons across valleys or even enjoy a ride yourself.